elunico/WordnikCLI/README.md

-# WiktionaryCLI
+# WordnikCLI
 A program for getting simple definitions for English words on the command line

-This program uses BeautifulSoup, the MediaWiki API, requests (for python), and Wiktionary to give simple definitions for English words on the command line.
+This program uses BeautifulSoup, the Wordnik API (currently does scraping, but API use will be used in the future), requests (for python) to give simple definitions for English words on the command line.

-Currently a work and in progress, or more like a doesn't work in progress.
+Currently a work and in progress more to come (I think)